NunoDuarte/GazeDialogue/README.md

 5. connect all modules in GazeDialogue-Leader.
 6. Press Enter - robot will look down
 7. Press Enter - robot will find ball and grasp it (try to!)
-8. Press Enter - robot will run GazeDialogue system for leader (needs PupilLabs to function properly)
+8. Press Enter - robot will run GazeDialogue system for leader *PupilLabs is required with streaming plugin*

 ### GazeDialogue mode - Robot as a Follower:
 Open terminals: